IRATI/stack/README.md

 ### Building on Debian 8
 #############################################################################

-For the kernel modules, a Linux kernel with version 4.9 has to be installed in the system, with the kernel headers.
+For the kernel modules, a Linux kernel with a version between 4.1 and 4.9 (included) has to be installed in the system, with the kernel headers.

 Once this is done, please install user-space dependencies